folio-org/stripes/doc/dev-guide.md

 }
 ```

-Each file provides English and German translations for four strings, whose keys are `ui-users.search`,  `ui-users.loans.title`, `ui-users.loans.openLoans` and `ui-users.loans.closedLoans`.
+These files provide English and German translations for four strings, whose keys are `ui-users.search`, `ui-users.loans.title`, `ui-users.loans.openLoans` and `ui-users.loans.closedLoans`.

 Translations may be provided for any number of languages.